 7) When / under what circumstances do you share with third parties information about the registrant and/or take action vis a vis the domain based on claims of abuse or illegality (i.e. what is the process with respect to claims of slander, defamation, copyright infringement, trademark infringement, fraud, financial fraud, scams, other forms of illegality)?
 Are there different processes for different forms of abuse or illegality, or different requesters (law enforcement, trusted notifiers, registrars/registries, others)?

-8) Is there a transfer of personal information for transfers between Registrars, ie IRT?
-Within ICANN we rely on a form of authorisation and publication of WHOIS info.
+8) Is there a transfer of personal information for transfers between Registrars?
+Within the GNSO we rely on a form of authorisation and publication of WHOIS info.

 9) Several ccTLD operators do not list an expiry date, is that due to privacy regulations or is there another reason?